KshKnsl/CircuitAI/README.md

 1.  **Start the Application:** Run `npm run dev` and open `http://localhost:3000` (or the specified port) in your browser.
 2.  **Design:**
     *   Use the input field to describe the circuit you want to build (e.g., "Create a 2-input AND gate connected to an LED").
-    *   Alternatively, use the component panel (if available) to drag and drop components onto the canvas.
     *   Connect components by clicking and dragging between ports.
 3.  **Simulate:**
     *   Click the "Simulate" button (or observe real-time simulation).
     *   Interact with input elements (like switches) to see how the circuit behaves.
-    *   Observe the visualization provided by DigitalJS.
+    *   Observe the visualisation provided by Digitaljs.
 4.  **Modify & Iterate:** Refine your design based on simulation results.

 ## Project Structure